November 2025

 Key features for both character and community

-Our vision for the site is to create an exceptionally attractive place that embraces the characteristics of a farmstead.
+Our vision is to create an exceptionally attractive place that embraces the characteristics of a farmstead.
 These proposals will be a true reflection of the existing site and its local character.
 The development will provide the following benefits:

-- 40% provision of much needed affordable housing in excess of the existing policy
+- 50% provision of much needed affordable housing

 - Significant off-site highway and sustainable transport improvements